venkydizz/crypto_market_info/README.md

 ## Other Commands
 1. ### Unit Tests:
-    To run the entire unit tests of the microservice. use the below command
+    To run the entire unit tests of the microservice, use the below command
     ```
     pytest -v
     ```